 Incorrect Cultural Practices

-In the turfgrass industry, the way you cultivate your grass is referred to as cultural practices.
+In the turfgrass industry, the way you cultivate your grass is referred to as the cultural practice of lawn development.
 That includes irrigation, mowing, fertilizing, aerating, and everything you do to maintain a healthy lawn.
 If some of your cultural practices are off, you could find that your lawn is suffering.